Anzac Day - 25th April

 Personally I abhor war and the waste of human life and resources but I can honor the men and women that have fallen defending what they thought was correct.

-My father saw service in the first world war and he can be seen proudly marching in the Anzac Day March, along Swanston Street in Melbourne the year would have been around 1955.
+He saw service in the first world war and he can be seen proudly marching in the Anzac Day March, along Swanston Street in Melbourne the year would have been around 1955.

 Although he spoke very rarely of his war experiences I do know that he was proud of belonging to the small group of soldiers dubbed the "Old Contemptibles" by a top ranking German Officer.